Stamp duty for first time buyers has been abolished for most purchasers.

 Stamp duty refunds are available for home movers replacing their main residence.
 The original home must be sold within 3 years.

 Land Transaction Tax (LTT) has replaced stamp duty in Wales.

 The LTT calculators below indicate how much LTT will be payable for freehold residential property purchases in Wales.

-LTT calculations are provided for both single and additional dwellings and take into account the LTT holiday which has been extended until 30th June 2021.
+LTT calculations are provided for both single and additional dwellings and take into account the LTT threshold and rate changes from 10th October 2022.

 The current LTT system was announced by the Welsh Government in the October 2017 Budget and came into force in April 2018.